Semisimplicity and Indecomposable Objects in Interpolating Partition Categories: Introduction

 In particular, we want to study the semisimplicity and the indecomposable objects in such interpolating partition categories.
 The table in \Cref{fig:table-intro} summarises some known results about special cases, together with some results obtained in this paper which are new to our knowledge (more examples are considered in the last section, \Cref{sec-examples}).

 More systematically, it turns out that many results on the semisimplicity and indecomposable objects can be derived for general interpolating partition categories $\RepCt$.
-We find that, as semisimplicity can be encoded in polynomial conditions, such categories will be semisimple for generic values of the deformation parameter $t$, that is, for all values outside of a set of algebraic complex numbers depending on $\cC$.
-We recall these special values for $t$ for several known special cases before proving a general result for \emph{group-theoretical} categories of partitions, an uncountable family covering all but countably many cases of categories of partitions (as described by \cite{RW16}).
+We find that, as semisimplicity can be encoded in polynomial conditions, such categories will be semisimple for generic values of the deformation parameter $t$, that is, for all values outside a set of algebraic complex numbers depending on $\cC$.
+We recall these special values for $t$ for several known special cases and use the concept of a positive $*$-operation on a category to provide a criterion for recognising semisimplification functors, before proving a general result for so-called \emph{group-theoretical} categories of partitions, an uncountable family covering all but countably many cases of categories of partitions in the classification of \cite{RW16}.
+These categories are closed under a certain coarsening operation for partitions, see \Cref{ssec::categories-of-partitions} and \Cref{lem::common_coarsening}.

 \begin{theorem}[\Cref{thm-grouptheo-semisimple}] Let $\cC$ be a any group-theoretical category of partitions.
 Then $\uRep(\cC,t)$ is semisimple if and only if $t\not\in\NN_0$. \end{theorem}